Boskovii/boskovii.github.io/_projects/2_project.md

     </div>
 </div>

-## Mechanical Design of the Motor-Driven Dynamometer
+## Mechanical Design of Motor-Driven Dynamometer

 To support isokinetic and variable-speed loading, I designed a new motor-driven dynamometer in Fusion 360 to replace the weight stack entirely.
 The system integrates a high-torque motor and gearbox that can apply controlled rotational loads at the ankle joint across a wide range of velocities.
-This mechanical redesign enables dynamic loading patterns that better reflect real-world conditions and expands the types of work-loop experiments the ergometry platform can perform.
+This mechanical redesign enables dynamic loading patterns that better reflect real-world conditions and expands the types of work loop experiments the ergometry platform can perform.

 <div class="row">
     <div class="col-sm-8 mt-3 mt-md-0" style="max-width: 600px; margin: 0 auto;">
-        {% include figure.liquid loading="eager" path="assets/img/dynamometer_side_page.png" caption="Motor-driven dynamometer with reinforced frame and custom motor mount." class="img-fluid rounded z-depth-1" %}
+        {% include figure.liquid loading="eager" path="assets/img/dyno_side_page.png" caption="Motor-driven dynamometer with reinforced frame and custom motor mount." class="img-fluid rounded z-depth-1" %}
     </div>
 </div>